Number of Jobs

 |This Job is Ranked in|

-The BLS reports the median annual wage for architects increased slightly in 2011 to $73,340.
-The best-paid 10 percent in the profession made approximately $119,410, while the bottom 10 percent made approximately $44,030.
-To earn a salary on the higher end of this spectrum, you should consider Bridgeport, Conn., Santa Cruz, Calif., and Gary, Ind., which are the three metropolitan areas where the highest-paid in the profession work.
+The BLS reports the median annual wage for architects dipped slightly in 2012 to $73,090.
+The best-paid 10 percent in the profession made approximately $118,230, while the bottom 10 percent made approximately $44,600.
+To earn a salary on the higher end of this spectrum, you should consider Beaumont, Texas, Santa Cruz, Calif., and Bridgeport, Conn., which are the three metropolitan areas where the highest-paid in the profession work.

-Architects interact with a wide-ranging group of people on each project, so working well with others is a must.
+Because architects interact with a wide-ranging group of people on each project, knowing how to interact with others and be an effective team member is a must.
 "You need to show that you work well in teams – especially with people different than you are," Richard L. Hayes, director of knowledge resources for The American Institute of Architects, wrote in an email.
 According to Hayes, demonstrating that you "can think about the best path through a complex problem" is another important element to getting a job in the field.
-Healthcare architecture, such as designing healthy communities and buildings, is a growing area of specialization that Hayes recommends for aspiring architects.
+Health care architecture, such as designing healthy communities and buildings, is a growing area of specialization that Hayes recommends for aspiring architects.